 You might want to start at Duruitoarea Veche.
 At Duruita Camping you can book either a little cabin (200MDL per night), a room in the house, rent or take your tent.
 Enjoy a traditional dinner (zeamă, mămăligă, plăcinte, home-made wine), play the guitar at the bonfire and relish the deep clean sky, try to find some constellations and do not fall asleep on the grass cause some foxes may visit you 🙂

 Start the day with a tasty breakfast and go for a 2-hour hike around Duruitoare Veche Village.
 Up from the village on the cliff then down to the river and lake.
 If you are more adventurous and good with the heat, you may try a longer walk, as we did, 18 km, from Duruitoare Veche to Varatic village.

-The nature that area is incredible and very therapeutic as you will find many herbs and plants.
-The place is peaceful and full of nature energy.
+The nature of that area is incredible and very therapeutic as you will find many herbs and plants.
+The place is peaceful and full of natural energy.